 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave where the crew works for easier walk-in loading access.
+Set the swing-door end facing the eave where your crew works to make walk-in loading and ground-throw share one path.

 Surface protection